octoprobe/octohub4/docs/tentacle_v0.3.rst

 The price of a assembled PCB is ~USD10 when ordering 30 pieces.

-The tentacle is described in more detail in :external+octoprobe:doc:`Octoprobe <README>`
+The tentacle is described in more detail in :doc:`octoprobe:big_picture`

 .. image:: tentacle_images/tentacle_intro_v0.3.drawio.png